LiDAR Point Cloud

 How about free LiDAR data sources?

 We understand.
 LiDAR is a beast of a dataset to work with.
-What other GIS formats have its OWN compression format (LAZ).
+What other GIS formats have their OWN compression format (LAZ)?
 C’mon!
 Have you ever seen a shapefile with its OWN compression format?

 This fact alone makes LiDAR repositories national treasures in GIS.